shadezer0/TinkerMachine/content/blog/2022/10-blog-migrate.md

 }

 ```
-- There are entries for serving the static contents for the blog, redirecting old links to the blog towards the new one and configuring a reverse proxy to create a route for the endpoint of the webhook.
+- There are entries for serving the static contents for the blog and redirecting old links to the blog towards the new one.
+In order to avoid using the IP address for the webhook service, we are adding an entry to expose it using a subdomain through Caddy’s reverse proxy directive.

 - The certificates for Cloudflare were needed since I was not going to use the built-in HTTPS functionality and Let's Encrypt certificates provided by Caddy.
 Refer to [this link](https://samjmck.com/en/blog/using-caddy-with-cloudflare/#configuration-with-proxy-enabled) for configuring Caddy to be used with Cloudflare when enabling proxy.
 I followed the steps which go over using Cloudflare's origin certificate.